Mother arrested after toddler accidentally shot in back, police say

 Kioshia Hills, 29, told police that the gun was in her purse, which was hanging on a closet doorknob when the toddler found it and took the gun out, documents show.
 Hills' oldest son tried to take the gun away from the toddler, but accidentally shot him.

-The toddler suffered serious but non-life-threatening injuries and was taken to a hospital, police said.
+The toddler suffered serious but non-life-threatening injuries, police said.

 Hills faces a second-degree cruelty to juveniles charge.